vbrusca/ZigMatrixUtils/README.md

 ## Execution Times

 Execution times are calculated after the last unit test that uses them.
 You can find the execution time summary in the test output by searching for the term "Function Execution Times List".
-An example of the execution time summary is shown below.
+An example of the execution time summary list is shown below.

 <pre>
 Function Execution Times List: